JpOnline/Clojurescript-and-Rails-Blog/README.md

 on Rails exposing an API for a frontend client in a Single Page Application (SPA) style using Clojurescript on [Re-frame](https://github.com/Day8/re-frame).

+You can check it in https://jponline.github.io/Clojurescript-and-Rails-Blog/ and its devcards in https://jponline.github.io/Clojurescript-and-Rails-Blog/cards

 ## Running

 To run the server you'll need to have [Rails installed](https://guides.rubyonrails.org/getting_started.html#installing-rails)